 Blackdown Hills villages and towns

 The northern, more hilly, part falls in Somerset and includes the villages of Buckland Saint Mary, Churchstanton, Staple Fitzpaine, Wambrook and Whitestaunton.
 Further south in Devon, you can visit Blackborough, Broadhembury, Cotleigh, Dunkeswell, Hemyock, Membury, Sheldon, Smeatharpe, Stockland, Upottery and Yarcombe.
 Several of the villages feature thatched cottages and medieval manor houses.

 There are no large towns within the borders of the Blackdown Hills AONB.

 There are numerous marked Blackwood Hills walks and planned cycle routes within the region, also bridleways -all three options offer a chance to make the most of your visit.

-Map of Blackdown Hills and places nearby
+Map of Blackdown Hills and places to visit

 See more places nearby in the Somerset guide